|License:||The Unlicense (Public Domain)|

 First of all, this mod requires Simple Silicon.
 This is the only fundamentally game-changing alteration.
 Simple Silicon introduces quartz and requires that silicon wafers are used to make red and blue chips and solar panels.
 It introduces a quartz resource you can mine directly, but also has a recipe to turn stone into quartz.
 Under Adamo Chemical, the latter recipe is disabled, and replaced with basic and advanced mineral processing, which yields quartz as well as other minerals by processing stone.
 This adds great value to stone as a resource, which is in line with both added logistical fun and realism: in real life, for example, limestone is often used in ore smelting to create slag for extracting impurities, then used to make cement.

 Beyond that, everything else the mod does is an extension of the vanilla game: all recipes are introduced in parallel, under a new tab, and the vanilla recipes are left intact.
-Generally speaking, to access the new chemistry chains, you run stone through mineral processing, then collect the minerals for processing.
+Generally speaking, to access the new chemistry chains, you run stone through mineral processing, then send the minerals off to your production machines.
+It is similar to how oil works.
 You can use alternative smelting recipes in the blast furnace to use up abundant limestone and harvest more valuable minerals.

 The mod introduces hydrofluoric acid, made from fluorite, an advanced mineral available after materials processing 2.
 Fluorite and hydrofluoric acid can be used to make blue chips and batteries, for a cheaper resource cost balanced against more complicated logistics relative to the vanilla recipes.
 Hydrofluoric acid is also needed for my Nuclear mod, and now you know where it all began.
 Cheers to MadClown01 for the fluorite icon.